-I compose my posts in "Edit HTML" mode, and at the end of each post, I add
+Before I added my "Top Of Page" button, I would compose my posts in "Edit HTML" mode, and at the end of each post, I would add

 <a href="#Top">>> Top</a>

-That gives me a link to the top of the page, since I included an anchor link "Top" inside an HTML gadget, at the top of the page.
+That gave me a link to the top of the page, since I included an anchor link "Top" inside an HTML gadget, at the top of the page.